-When sending SMS or MMS messages containing shortened URLs to users in the United States, use a dedicated short domain that belongs to your business, or a service which offers a unique (non-shared) domain for your URLs.
+When sending SMS or MMS messages containing shortened URLs to users in the United States, use a dedicated, branded short domain that belongs to your business.

 "Proprietary" means the short URL belongs to your business and is not used by unrelated businesses or organizations.
 Do not send links that have been shortened using shared public URL shorteners, such as free TinyUrl or Bitly links.
 US carrier policies strongly discourage the use of shared public URL shorteners, due to the frequency of use by spammers, scammers and other bad actors.
 The use of these public shared shorteners will result in higher risk of filtering, with no recourse if filtering does occur.

-Some URL shortener websites offer a paid plan which gives you a unique domain.
+Some URL shortener websites offer a paid plan which allows you to use a unique domain.
 Alternatively, you could use your own domain and run your own shortening system.
 In either case, you should adhere to the above rules to avoid higher risk of filtering on your messages.

-When sending to some countries, the use of shared public URL shorteners may not be outright forbidden, but it is still likely to cause reduced delivery quality.
+When sending to non-US countries, the use of shared public URL shorteners is also likely to cause reduced delivery quality.
 When using a shared URL shortener, your messages may accidentally resemble harmful messages that a carrier has recently blocked, causing your messages to also be blocked.
 In addition, using generic shared URL shorteners may cause some message recipients to be suspicious about the links you are sending, and refuse to click on them.

 WhatsApp does not forbid the use of shared URL shorteners.
 However, if possible, Twilio recommends using a dedicated short URL that is specific to your business.
 Recipients are more likely to trust a branded short URL, or even a standard long URL, than a generic short URL.